 In general, I wouldn’t recommend using a beard trimmer for anything other than your beard if you can avoid it.

-But the bottom line is, the more you use something, the quicker it wears out.
-Using the same trimmer for absolutely everything is the quickest way to tiring out your trimmer.
+The more you use something, the quicker it wears out.
+Using the same trimmer for absolutely everything is the quickest way to tire out your trimmer.

 The 5 best trimmers for short beards (2019)

 The premium ceramic blades are what I’d call it’s “hallmark feature” just because of how unique they are.
-They cut through the hair shafts very easily, and are incredibly durable as well.
+They cut through the hair shafts easily, and are durable as well.

-Ceramic is four times harder than stainless steel, and this is important because the longevity of your beard trimmer should be taken into account.
+Ceramic is harder than stainless steel, and this is important because the longevity of your beard trimmer should be taken into account.

-A fantastic bonus is that it also indicates when the clipping head needs cleaning or oiling – something often forgotten but crucially important.
+A fantastic bonus is that it also indicates when the clipping head needs cleaning or oiling – something often forgotten.

 The blade height is also adjustable between 1mm and 1.9mm if you desire a more intricate stubbled appearance.
 What it allows for overall is perfect for the short beard.